RediSearch/RediSearch/docs/Commands.md

     * **SEPARATOR {sep}**

         For `TAG` fields, indicates how the text contained in the field is to be split into individual tags.
-The default is `,`.
+        Hash type has `,` as the default separator has no default.
 The value must be a single character.